apache/hadoop-release-support/README.md

 ```

 This will fail on a platform where the native binaries don't load,
-unless the checknative command has been disabled.
+unless the `hadoop checknative` command has been disabled.

 This can be done in `build.properties`